Charles Scott Haley

+Early life and education

 Haley was born in Alameda County, California.
 His parents, married on October 3, 1876, were Caleb Scott Haley (born February 16, 1833), of Chebogue, Nova Scotia, and Annie Louisa Barclay (born December 6, 1852) of Tusket, Nova Scotia.
 His paternal grandparents were Ebenezer Haley and Mary Lee Scott.
 His maternal grandparents were Andrew Barclay and Mary Elizabeth Morton.

 In 1907, he received a bachelor's degree from the College of Mining at University of California, Berkeley.